 He did so in light of the fact that the federal court refused to allow the release of videotapes of the trial.
 So, to give the public a true account of what happened behind closed doors, Black's resulting script combines and presents the actual arguments and witness testimonies from the court proceedings.

 But, he also uses a readers' theater format, so the shows are performed by local actors while reading directly from the documented material, with scripts in hand and appropriate staged movement.
-This is a style that's known as verbatim theater re-enactment, using the actual transcripts, but with added threads of dialogue and interaction to tie it all together in play form in a theatrical setting.

 So, the words of the plaintiffs, the lawyers, the judge, the witnesses, the court clerk and others directly involved in various interviews and related events concerning the case, will be shared without taking sides.
 It's simply there for the audience to listen to and ponder on their own.